AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 ---
 # Real-Time CDP Collaboration onboarding quick start

-This guide helps you set up your organization in RTCDP Collaboration and prepare audiences for privacy-preserving activation and measurement.
+Get started with RTCDP Collaboration by configuring your organization, provisioning audiences, and enabling privacy-focused activation and measurement.

 ## Prerequisites